Seelengrab/Seelengrab.github.io/articles/The properties of QuickCheck, Hedgehog and Hypothesis/index.md

 In a sense, this combats the "curse of dimensionality" often seen in machine learning too, since "find the minimal counterexample reproducing a failure" really is an optimization problem in disguise.
 It's not difficult to imagine that this choice sequence could even be used as input to an LLM, asking it to produce similar sequences that produce failure cases as well.
 One downside of course is that the choice sequences are coupled with the given testcase that generated them, resulting in really bad transfer of any learned property between testcases.
-Neither of these optimization approaches are per se possible with the forced tree structure of QuickCheck and Hedgehog, since there is no way to transmit this additional information to the testing framework.
+Neither of these optimization approaches are per se possible with the forced tree structure of QuickCheck and Hedgehog, since there is no way to transmit this additional information to the testing framework, let alone have it act on that information to steer shrinking.
+The state is implicit after all, not explicit.

 However, it should in principle be possible to modify the expected signature of the frameworks to return a more complicated structure including such a targeting score as well as the result of the predicate to inform decisions about which branches are more interesting for future expansion.
 Whether that information can be integrated into the respective shrinking processes is another matter though - I suspect it should be easier to do in QuickCheck than in Hedgehog, since in Hedgehog the shrinking trees (and their order!) is already predetermined before the test starts.